Implementation

 Case #4: Mrs. Lindsey

-Mrs. Lindsey was an 80-year-old retired school teacher who lived independently in her own home.
-Dr. James became her primary care doctor when her prior doctor took a job in a different state.
+Mrs. Lindsey was an 80-year-old retired teacher who was living independently in her own home.
+Dr. James became her primary care doctor when her prior doctor moved to a different state.
 He had been evaluating her for weight loss and some abnormal liver tests.
 As part of his usual approach, Dr. James asked Mrs. Lindsey to describe a typical day in her life.
 She said, “I get up quite early, around 6AM, go into the bathroom, wash myself off with a washcloth, and then get dressed.
 Then I spend the next half-hour or so trying to get my socks and shoes on.”
 Of course, Dr. James stopped her at that point and asked her why it took so long to put on her shoes.
 She said that she wasn’t able to bend far enough forward to reach her feet easily without stretching, bouncing, and struggling because of the arthritis in her hips and knees.

 Case #5: Mrs. Monson